Week of Remembrance 2019

 Monday, May 6 at 7:00 pm, Rodef Shalom Sanctuary (4905 Fifth Ave, Pittsburgh, PA 15213)

 The Soap Myth is a play by Jeff Cohen that depicts the friendship that develops between a young Jewish journalist and a cantankerous Holocaust survivor on a crusade about the inclusion of “soap” in Holocaust Memorial Museums – did the Nazis make soap from the fat of murdered Jews?
 Along the way, the play grapples with the pernicious evil of antisemitism masquerading as Holocaust denial.
 It asks provocative questions like How does a survivor survive surviving? and Who has the right to write history?
 The play stars Ed Asner (TV: The Mary Tyler Moore Show, Lou Grant; Film: Up, Elf).
 General admission tickets will be $75 each; Individual VIP tickets with backstage access will be $150.
-Get your tickets now!
+Tickets can be purchased online or by phone at 212 279 4200 Get your tickets now!

 The Soap Myth Student Matinee